ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: curl}

-Automatic rotation isn't supported for certificates that are imported to the service.
-If you need to reimport a certificate, you can [rotate it manually](#manual-rotate-certificate-ui).
-{: note}

 If you enable automatic rotation on a certificate that expires in less than 31 days, you must also manually rotate it.
 Only then can rotation take place in the following cycles automatically.
 {: important}